 10 Tips to help when your child hates bath time!
 Solutions for kids who are afraid of the bath, afraid of getting water in their eyes, or who just don’t like bath time in general.
 Real solutions from real parents.

-This is one of the more common parenting challenges that my readers ask about.
+Does your child hate bath time?
+If you answered “yes”, you’re not alone!
+It’s one of the more common parenting challenges that my readers ask about.

-Often, it’s because they’re afraid of getting water in their eyes, or they hate having their hair washed.
+Often, it’s because kids are afraid of getting water in their eyes, or they hate having their hair washed.
+Perhaps they’ve slipped and accidentally gone underwater and that’s left them shaken.
 Sometimes all it takes is one bad experience in the tub to turn them off.

 10 Tips To Help When Your Child Hates Bath Time: